-We would also like to thank all the officials at the Government Ministries and Organizations, and our esteemed guests and customers for their continuous support.
-We also express our sincere gratitude to all the members of our Board for their continued insights and invaluable guidance that helped steer the operations during these difficult times.
-A special tribute is awarded to all the Company's employees, led by the Company's Chief Executive Officer, and the Executive Managers and staff members of the Diplomat Radisson Blu Hotel, Residence & Spa, and the Diplomat Commercial Offices for their sincere efforts in serving the Company, which contributed to achieving the results of 2021.
+All of the success achieved couldn't have materialized without the support and understanding of our esteemed guests and customers.
+We thank them for their continuous support.
+We also express our sincere gratitude to all the members of our Board for their continued insights and invaluable guidance that helped steer the operations over the many years.
+A special tribute is awarded to all the Company's employees, led by the Company's Chief Executive Officer, and the Executive Managers and staff members of the Diplomat Radisson Blu Hotel, Residence & Spa, and the Diplomat Commercial Offices for their sincere efforts in serving the Company.